Steven-dpy/COMP3021_OCR/README.md

 ```

 ### 2. Install Dependencies
-1. Install Python 3.10
+1. Install Python 3.9.2
+2. Install pip version 20.2.3
-2. Install the latest version of Node.js
+3. Install the latest version of Node.js
-3. Follow the tutorial below to download and install Nginx, then replace the `nginx.conf` file in the Nginx installation directory under the `conf` folder.
+4. Follow the tutorial below to download and install Nginx, then replace the `nginx.conf` file in the Nginx installation directory under the `conf` folder.
 https://nginx.org/